w3f/General-Grants-Program/grants/speculative/load_balanced_endpoints.md

 ## **Legal Structure**

 Rob and Mitchell are employees of Insight, an existing US-based company that has been supporting specialized engineers since 2012.
+Richard will be brought on as a contractor focusing on this grant for the duration.

 ## **Team's experience**